AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/cloud/security.md

 ## Web browsers

 The bulk of the traffic going in and out of the cloud environment comes from  consumers' web browsers.
-Consumer traffic can be secured using HTTPS for all pages on the website (using either a shared SSL certification or the customer’s own SSL certificate for an additional fee).
+Consumer traffic can be secured using HTTPS for all pages on the website (using either a shared SSL certification or the customer's own SSL certificate for an additional fee).
 Checkout and account pages are always served using HTTPS.
 The best practice is to serve all pages under HTTPS.

 ## Content delivery network (CDN)